The word 'ctlopez.com.'

 "This is not a job for the people in the IT community alone," General Peterson said.
 "This is very much about functional communities having to do some very rigorous work in defining the data, in terms of what data they require and then describing it in terms of taxonomy, naming conventions, etc. That's the path we are on.

 "It's not just about business systems; it's about delivering operational capabilities," General Peterson said.
-"It is a five- or six-year journey, but we are on our way to making that happen across the Air Force."
+"It is a five- or six-year journey, but we are on our way to making that happen across the Air Force." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.